-3.3.
-Estimation Results for the Total Economy
+3.3 Estimation Results for the Total Economy

 Table 2 shows the cloglog regression results for the total economy, using different specifications of the model.
 In the second column (Model 1), the model estimates the proportional hazard function for firm and industry start-up conditions.
 The idea is to avoid the introduction of possible endogenous effects with the presence of variables such as the current size or the industry's annual growth.
-These variables are then included in the model presented in column 3 (Model 2).
-Both models control for broad industry dummies and for macroeconomic effects through year dummies.
-The year dummies values have also been introduced but the values are not shown, as usually no clear pattern can be discernible from the estimated coefficients (Mata, Portugal and Guimarães, 1995).
+These variables are included in the models presented in columns 3 and 4, respectively.
+All the models control for broad industry dummies and for macroeconomic effects through year dummies.
+The estimation values of the industry control variables are presented in Table 2.
+The year dummies values have been introduced but the values are not shown as usually no clear pattern can be discernible from the estimated coefficients (Mata, Portugal and Guimarães, 1995).

-The values presented below are the hazard ratios, that is, the ratio of the hazard rate when the variable increases by one unit.
-A hazard ratio over one implies that an increase in the given explanatory variable increases the probability of exit and, correspondingly, a hazard ratio below one means that an increase in the variable decreases the hazard probability.
+The values presented below are the hazard ratios, that is, the ratio of hazard rate when the variable increases by the one unit.
+A hazard ratio over one implies that an increase in the given explanatory variable increases the probability of exit and, correspondingly, a hazard ratio below one means that an increase in the variable decreases the hazard.